OpenWaterFoundation/owf-experiment-logging-java/README.md

 * [pom.xml](https://github.com/OpenWaterFoundation/owf-experiment-logging-java/blob/master/SLF4J-Logging/SLF4J/pom.xml)

-2. Write logging messages using the SLF4J API
+2. Write logging messages using the SLF4J API.

-3. Run the program as a Java Application
+3. Run the program as a Java Application.

 4. Advanced: Add the following code to the VM arguments in the Run Configurations in order to set what log level will be printed to the console:
 ```